UtBotsAtHome-UTFPR/display_emotions/README.md

 - **faces_cycle**: make the images cycle between the most intense emotion desired or stay still at the emotion set (default: true)

 - **faces_cycle_delay**: the delay in seconds to shift between emotions (only active if faces_cycle is active)

+- **reset_to_idle**: if true displays only one cycle for a subscribed emotion and then resets the emotion to idle